Dre Campbell Farm

 When leaves are covered in a white, powdery coating, the most common culprit is powdery mildew.
 This is a fungal disease that affects many plants.

-White spots can also show up when you have spider mites in the garden or other insects such as whiteflies, aphids, or mealybugs.
+White spots can also appear when you have spider mites in the garden or insects such as whiteflies, aphids, or mealybugs.

-Try a natural solution of a gallon of lukewarm water mixed with one teaspoon of organic liquid soap and spray it on plant leaves.
+Try a natural solution.
+Mix a gallon of lukewarm water with one teaspoon of organic liquid soap.
+Spray it on the plant leaves.

-You can also purchase an organic pesticide and/or fungicide to help deal with this plant issue.
+You can also purchase organic pesticides and fungicides to help deal with this plant issue.

 11. Plants Not Producing Fruit